GAP-LAB-CUHK-SZ/ReconViaGen/README.md

 </div>

-**News**: Releasing the training and inference code of ReconViaGen-v0.2.
+**News (v0.2)** — Releasing the training and inference code of ReconViaGen-v0.2 in the [main branch](https://github.com/GAP-LAB-CUHK-SZ/ReconViaGen) of this repository!
 We have optimized the inference process.
 Reconstructing 16 images using ReconViaGen without refinement (app.py) consumes less than 18GB of VRAM.
 Reconstructing 16 images using ReconViaGen (app_fine.py) consumes less than 24GB of VRAM.

-**News**: An [unofficial implementation of ReconViaGen](https://github.com/estheryang11/ReconViaGen) is released!
+**News (Community)** — An [unofficial implementation of ReconViaGen](https://github.com/estheryang11/ReconViaGen) is released!
 Thanks to [estheryang11](https://github.com/estheryang11) a lot!

 ## Installation
 Clone the repo: